SNR02/Solved_DSA_Problems/README.md

 And here is my Leetcode profile link :- https://leetcode.com/user9164Ez/

 The solutions uploaded in the repository are may not be optimal, but they're the solutions which passed all the test-cases

+And most importantly, the solutions are completely in Java